Muhammad-Hussain456/Fundamentals_of_Programming-/03_Fundamentals_of_C++.md

 ### 5. ⚙️ Preprocessor
 - Processes preprocessor directives.
-- Inserts the contents of the I/O library before compilation begins.
+- Inserts the contents of the I/O header file before compilation begins.
 - Makes `cin`, `cout`, `endl` available to the program.

 ---